AlgoArtisan01/devNest-v-1/README.md

-# 🚀 DevNest: AI-Powered Community Forum
+# 🚀 devNest: AI-Powered Community Forum

 **DevNest** is a **full-stack Q&A platform** where developers get **instant AI answers** (Gemini API) and **community-validated solutions**.
 Built with **Next.js**, **MongoDB**, and **Clerk Auth**, it's like Stack Overflow — but smarter, faster, and gamified.